-January is one of my favorite months of the year, because the gyms are overflowing with new clients ready to take on their health and fitness goals.
-The crowding that bothers lots of gym rats, actually excites me, because I am all about people living healthier, more active lives.
+January is one of my favorite months of the year because the gyms are overflowing with new clients ready to take on their health and fitness goals.
+The crowding that bothers lots of gym rats actually excites me because I am all about people living healthier, more active lives.
 However, without fail, these gym newbies are typically following some common fitness and nutrition strategies that unfortunately don’t work long term.
-And what I really hate, is that it’s not their fault.
-The health and weight loss industry is full of myths, neatly marketing and highly touted by the experts in the field.
-However, year after year, we see the same cycle in so many -yo-yo’ing.
+And what I really hate is that it’s not their fault.
+The health and weight loss industry is full of myths, neatly marketed and highly touted by the experts in the field.
+However, year after year, we see the same cycle in so many—yo-yo-ing.

 You can’t simply do hours of cardio and expect to continue to see weight loss results that last.
-While you will see some initial weight loss, you will be losing some very important calorie burning muscle with that weight—slowing down your metabolism in the long run.
-However, I see countless women hitting the ellipticals, the bikes or the treadmill for hours on end.
+While you will see some initial weight loss, you will be losing some very important calorie-burning muscle with that weight—slowing down your metabolism in the long run.
+However, I see countless women hitting the ellipticals, the bikes, or the treadmill for hours on end.
 Here’s the deal—cardio is important.
-However, long for cardio will not help you reach your overall goals of fat burning.
-Instead, you should engage in either low impact cardio like walking, or HIIT training which will help you build muscle while doing cardio.
-Typically I do about 5 minutes of cardio before my strength training workouts on a regular day, and HIIT training on low carb days.
-This maximizes the fat burning effect of cardio, giving me all of the heart health benefits, with none of the metabolic side effects.
+However, long form cardio will not help you reach your overall goals of fat burning.
+Instead, you should engage in either low impact cardio like walking or HIIT training which will help you build muscle while doing cardio.
+Typically, I do about 5 minutes of cardio before my strength training workouts on a regular day, and HIIT training on low carb days.
+This maximizes the fat burning effect of cardio, giving me all of the heart-health benefits with none of the metabolic side effects.

-Whether you are following a low carb, low cal, gluten free, or diet food nutrition plan, you are likely falling into some cleverly wrapped marketing trap.
-If you want to lose weight, and stay lean you have to start with a whole foods based diet, and track your macronutrient intake.
+Whether you are following a low carb, low cal, gluten free, or diet food nutrition plan, you are likely falling into some cleverly-wrapped marketing trap.
+If you want to lose weight and stay lean, you have to start with a whole-food based diet, and track your macronutrient intake.
 Ensuring that your body is getting the right percentages of each macronutrient will help you increase your metabolism, keep you full, and improve your energy levels.
-Shakes, wraps, diet pills, protein bars, 100 Calorie packs and diet coke are NOT the answer.
-Stick with a whole foods based diet and pay attention to your macros, and you will start to see some real results.
+Shakes, wraps, diet pills, protein bars, 100 Calorie packs, and Diet Coke are NOT the answer.
+Stick with whole foods and pay attention to your macros, and you will start to see some real results.